 Most importantly, your employees should be trained on how to measure the amount of liquid in each bottle and how to account for incoming orders (since the last inventory check).
 In addition, utilizing a scale to manage your restaurant inventory system will go a long way to ensuring accurate measurements across employees and bottle types.
 Beyond using the same techniques, instruct your employees to do inventory at the same time of the week and day.
 Next, give each their own login to your bar inventory application or software for tracking.

 For example, if you have three employees trained to take inventory, you must ensure that if one takes inventory on Monday at 3pm, then they all take inventory at Monday at 3pm.
 This is incredibly important whether inventory is taken once per week or once per month.
 As a result, you’ll be able to avoid any gaps in calculations, costs, or missed products.

 2. Integrate inventory systems with your other software and processes

 Integrating restaurant POS systems with inventory software is one of the best ways to streamline the inventory process and avoid mistakes.
 In fact, integrating all the systems or applications you have at your disposal allows you to automatically update your stock levels based on each sold drink.
 Because of this, you’ll save yourself time and hassle.

 In addition to tracking the drinks that you sell, integrating with your POS system allows you to thoroughly track profit made off different drink recipes.
 This is done to better maximize what you make and which type of liquor to use for your most popular drinks.

-Trying to keep track of sales information without integrating softwares requires accurately tracking stock, purchase orders, and beverages that sell each day.
+Trying to keep track of sales information without integrating software requires accurately tracking stock, customers, purchase orders, and beverages that sell each day.
 It also involves regularly updating your spreadsheets very carefully with full attention to detail.
 Clearly, it’s much easier allowing your software systems to do all the hard work for you.

 3. Pay attention to customer wants and seasonal trends